MadeInLabs/FindCodeInSMS/README.md

 <uses-permission android:name="android.permission.RECEIVE_SMS" />
 ```

-And request permission at run time (for more details access the [Android Developer Guide](https://developer.android.com/training/permissions/requesting.html?hl=pt-br)) like done in the [MainActivity](app/src/main/java/br/com/luisfelipeas5/findcodeinsms/MainActivity.java).
+And request permission at run time (for more details access the [Android Developer Guide](https://developer.android.com/training/permissions/requesting.html?hl=pt-br)) like done in the onCreate() method of [MainActivity](app/src/main/java/br/com/luisfelipeas5/findcodeinsms/MainActivity.java).
 In this part of the code, we first check if the user already gave the permission, if didn't, we request, otherwise the other steps are executed:
 ```java
 int receiveSMSPermissionCheck = ContextCompat.checkSelfPermission(this, Manifest.permission.RECEIVE_SMS);
 int readSMSPermissionCheck = ContextCompat.checkSelfPermission(this, Manifest.permission.READ_SMS);